tirtha1/Intel-OneAPI/README.md

 - First we implemented the libraries
 - Understood about the data
 - Tested different Models and find the best model out of it
-- Trained the model using Intel OneAPI
+- Trained the model using Intel OneAPI Dnn
 - Saved the model

 ## **BENEFITS:**